chiknas/Tetris/README.md

-#Tetris
+# Tetris

-One of my first projects!
+One of my first projects

-Run tetris.html and enjoy a game of Tetris.